 Bill Stewart, better known as “Kentucky’s Greatest Surfer”, was born in Bowling Green KY in 1951.
 By age 2, his family had relocated to South Florida.
 It wasn’t until the summer of 1964 at age of 12, that he caught the surfing bug.
 Bill was at the beach with his best friend Bookie.
 Bookie’s dad was a local surfer and had let the kids go out on his surfboard.
 After a few attempts Bill stood up on his first wave and rode it all the way to the beach.
 He was instantly hooked!
 He went on and spent that whole summer mowing lawns to earn the money to buy his first board which was a 9’2″ Hobie.

-It was in the mid 80’s when Bill’s inventive mind, came up with what would be the one of the greatest achievements of his distinct surfboard designs.
-He was after a longboard that would go faster and turned harder that what current longboard designs were capable of.
+It was in the mid 80’s when Bill’s inventive mind, came up with the idea that would be the one of the greatest achievements of his distinct surfboard designs.
+He was after a longboard that would go faster and turn harder than what current longboard designs were capable of.
 The result of that search was the beveled rail Hydro Hull that had a distinctive single to double concave bottom and a 2+1 fin setup.
 To this day, the Hydro hull is still a proven design standard for the modern longboard.

-With the success of the Hydro Hull, Stewart Surfboards grew exponentially and Bill opened a larger shop in his favorite surf town San Clemente.
+With the success of the Hydro Hull, Stewart Surfboards grew exponentially and Bill opened a larger shop in his favorite surf town of San Clemente.
 The shop has been at that same location for 28 + years.
-It’s just a few minutes drive up the coast from San Onofre and Trestles.
+It’s just a short drive up the coast from San Onofre and Trestles.

 “We are the Kings of Customs” Bill likes to say, and “Everyday we prove that by building the Best”.
 Bill has himself shaped over 40,000 boards in his career, and Stewart Surfboards has produced over 100,000 boards since the start of the company.

 Bill Stewart – An Artist, Shaper, Inventor and Surfer with no stopping in sight.